PaddlePaddle/PaddleSpeech/demos/speech_server/README.md

 ### TTS model
 Get all models supported by the TTS service via `paddlespeech_server stats --task tts`, where static models can be used for paddle inference inference.

+### CLS model
+Get all models supported by the CLS service via `paddlespeech_server stats --task cls`, where static models can be used for paddle inference inference.